ippiliakhileshsai/internship2026/light-shadows-and-reflection-s06/README.md

 An interactive educational physics simulator that helps students understand light reflection, the Law of Reflection, normal lines, shadow formation, and the behavior of plane, convex, and concave mirrors.

 ---

-"""    Team members and contibutions   """

-E.Snehith
-  - researched and contributed on making story board .
-B.Luhitha
-   - researched and contributed on making story board .
+## Team Members & Contributions

+### E. Snehith

+- Researched physics concepts related to light, reflection, shadows, and rainbow formation.
+- Contributed to storyboard planning and experiment design.

+### B. Luhitha

+- Researched educational requirements and learning objectives.
+- Contributed to storyboard planning and content organization.

-K.Naga Vyshnavi
+### K. Naga Vyshnavi

-    - developed the light reflection simulation using html,css,js.
+- Developed the Light Reflection simulation using HTML, CSS, and JavaScript.
+- Implemented ray visualization and reflection concepts.

-Shaik
+### Shaik

-    - developed the light reflection simulation using html,css,js.
+- Developed the Light Reflection simulation using HTML, CSS, and JavaScript.

-B.Jayadev
-    - Improved the UI of the simulation . added the simulation of shadow formation.
-B.Mahesh
+- Assisted in implementing interactive reflection features.

+### B. Jayadev

-    - Improved the UI of the simulation . added the simulation of shadow formation of Rainbow.
+- Improved the overall UI/UX of the simulator.

-P.Manohari
+- Designed and implemented the Shadow Formation simulation.
+- Enhanced visualizations, educational content, and interactive learning features.

+### B. Mahesh

+- Improved the simulator interface and user experience.
+- Developed the Rainbow Formation simulation and dispersion visualization.

+### P. Manohari

-    - Deployed the project .
+- Deployed the project and managed hosting.
+- Assisted with project integration and final testing.

 ## Project Overview